Home PhotoAcute Studio PhotoAcute Mobile

 Make sure that the camera focuses on the target picture.

-The round gray-and-white marks should be visible in the photographs.
+The round gray-and-white marks should be visible in the photos.
 If they are not, you should adjust the exposure correction.

 To avoid any camera shaking during taking the pictures, it is necessary to use remote control or self-timer mode.